 Sittingbourne town centre regeneration

-This scheme will see significant improvements to the road network in Sittingbourne to allow the first phase of a 10 year major redevelopment scheme.
-The scheme will see 230 jobs being created with the construction of a new cinema, retail units and restaurants in the first phase.
+This scheme saw significant improvements to the road network in Sittingbourne to allow the first phase of a 10-year major town centre redevelopment.
+The redevelopment will see 700 jobs being created with the construction of a new cinema, retail units and restaurants in the first phase.

 - the realignment of St Michael’s Road